-- If a power failure occurs while the server is turned on, the server will restart automatically when power is restored. - If the server is installed in a static partition, you can turn on the server and start the operating system by pressing the power-control button on the primary node in the partition. - If your operating system supports the systems-management software for the Remote Supervisor Adapter II SlimLine, the systems-management software can turn on the server. - If your operating system supports the Wake on LAN® feature, the Wake on LAN feature can turn on the server.
+- If a power failure occurs while the server is turned on, the server will restart automatically when power is restored. - If your operating system supports the systems-management software for an optional Remote Supervisor Adapter II SlimLine, the systems-management software can turn on the server. - If your operating system supports the Wake on LAN[®] feature, the Wake on LAN feature can turn on the server.